Table of Contents

 Stories Involving Themis

-The beloved Themis was mentioned in many stories from ancient Greece, starting off with Hesiod’s Theogony, which listed down Themis’ children and their importance in terms of the administration of law.
-Her children included Horae (hours), Dike (justice), Eunomia (order), Eirene (peace), and the Moirai (fates).
+Many stories from ancient Greece mentioned the beloved Themis.
+Starting off with Hesiod’s Theogony, which listed down Themis’ children and their importance in terms of the administration of law.
+Horae (hours), Dike (justice), Eunomia (order), Eirene (peace), and the Moirai (fates) are her children.

 Themis is also instrumental in the following stories: